 If you're looking for something fun to do around town, consider these free local attractions.

-Get away from your desk with these apps that will help you get fit, see Boston or take a trip.
+Get away from your desk with these apps that will help you get out, grab a bite and explore the town.

 The Harvard Film Archive’s cinematheque presents films Friday through Monday nights year round.
 Open to the public, all screenings are held in the Archive's 200-seat theater featuring state-of-the-art film and digital projection located in the historic Carpenter Center for the Visual Arts.
 Regular HFA screenings are free to all Harvard students with student ID!

 The HFA frequently runs series dedicated to directors, actors, genres, and regions, and frequently hosts talks with filmmakers and actors.